prashant-ramcharan/courgette-jvm/README.md

 * **reportTargetDir** : Target directory where courgette-report is generated.
 Set to target by default.

 * **shortenJavaClassPath** : If set to true, the project jars will be copied to a temp directory to shorten the classpath.
-[Java 8 only]
+[Java 8 Only]

 * **plugin** : Courgette supported plugins